Maciej Kot: Personal life

 Maciej Kot was born in Limanowa, Poland, but raised in Zakopane.
-His father Rafał was a physiotherapist for the Polish ski jumping team, now he is a ski jumping expert for Polish national television.
-Maciej's older brother Jakub (born 1990) is a ski jumper as well.
-Maciej Kot graduated the University School of Physical Education in Krakow with master's degree in physical education (MPhEd).
-Maciej is dating Agnieszka Lewkowicz, personal trainer and former athlete.
-They met at university.
-On 18 May 2019 he married Agnieszka Lewkowicz.
+His father Rafał, a ski jumping expert for Polish national television, was formerly a physiotherapist for the Polish ski jumping team.
+His older brother Jakub also competed in ski jumping.
+Kot graduated from the University School of Physical Education in Krakow with a master's degree in physical education (MPhEd).
+On 18 May 2019, he married Agnieszka Lewkowicz, a personal trainer and former athlete, whom he met at university.
+They have one son, born in 2021.
 His surname means 'cat' in Polish.

 2016 FIS Ski Jumping Grand Prix in Hinzenbach on October 1, 2016.

 Career

-Kot's debut in FIS Ski Jumping World Cup took place in December 2007 in Villach.
+Kot's debut in the FIS Ski Jumping World Cup took place in December 2007 in Villach.
 The 2011/2012 World Cup season marked first time he scored points on the tour.
 On December 3, 2011 took 19th place on the hill in Lillehammer.
 Finally made it twelve times that winter, his best score was 12th place (twice) in Lahti on March 4 and March 11 in Oslo.
 In the overall World Cup was on 35 position, which was the third best record among the Poles.
-On March 15, 2012 at Letalnica in Planica set his personal record in the length of the stroke – 200.5 meter.
+On March 15, 2012 at Letalnica in Planica set his personal record in the length of the stroke – 200.5 meters.